Top 7 Venture Capital Firms for Social Media Startups

 2. The Venture Reality Fund/VRF

-The Venture Reality Fund (VRF) is a California-based firm founded in 2016.
-It concentrates on companies building the future of digital interaction through artificial intelligence and spatial computing.
+The Venture Reality Fund (VRF) is a venture capital firm that invests in early-stage companies building the future of digital interaction.
+They concentrate on startups in artificial intelligence and spatial computing, which includes virtual and augmented reality.

-- Industries of focus: Artificial Intelligence (AI), Augmented Reality, Virtual Reality, Gaming, and Social Media
+- Industries of focus: Artificial Intelligence (AI), Augmented Reality, Virtual Reality, Gaming, Social Media, Software

 - Founded: 2016

-- Notable investments: Baobab Studios, Strivr, Owlchemy Labs, and TheWaveVR
+- Notable portfolio companies: Baobab Studios, Strivr, Owlchemy Labs, Phiar Technologies

 - Investor type: Venture Capital